Custer County, Nebraska Genealogy Guide

 Create a Free Family Tree

-Custer County, Colorado (Map It) was created on March 9, 1877 from Fremont County.
-Custer County was named in honor of George Armstrong Custer, (1839 - 1876), the U.S. Army colonel defeated and killed at the Battle of Little Bighorn..
-Learn More About State of Colorado History
+Custer County, Nebraska (Map It) was created on February 17, 1877 from Unorganized area of the Nebraska Territory.
+The county was named in honor of George Armstrong Custer, general in the Civil War and Indian Wars.
+Learn More About State of Nebraska History

-A Map of Custer County, Colorado contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Map of Custer County, Nebraska contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.